MoinDalvs/Web_Scraping_Amazon_products_Image_and_URL/README.md

+# Web Scraping Amazon Product and Image URL
-# Recommendation_System_Amazon_products
+## Recommendation_System_Amazon_products
-## E-commerce companies use recommendation systems to provide suggestions to the customers.
+### E-commerce companies use recommendation systems to provide suggestions to the customers.
 They use item-item collaborative filtering, which scales to massive datasets and produces high quality recommendation systems in the real time.
 This system is a kind of an information filtering system which seeks to predict the "rating" or preferences which user is interested in.

 ### Attribute Information:
 ● **userId :** Every user identified with a unique id